Also see…

 Program Structure

 The MA program in speech-language pathology is full-time and intensive.
-Most students do not have jobs while enrolled in the program, and rely instead on financial aid (see the money matters page).
+Most students do not have jobs while enrolled in the program, and rely instead on financial aid.
 Some students do hold 5- to 10-hour/week positions, though these are generally on campus.
 Due to the scheduling and sequencing of the MA courses, we do not allow students to complete the program on a part-time basis.

-See summary statistics for the Master of Arts program, including program completion, employment, and PRAXIS exam pass rates.
+See the MA Student Outcome Data, including program completion, employment, and PRAXIS exam pass rates.